 Between February and June that same year, the FFU ran its first league championship for non-amateur teams and staged the inaugural edition of the Ukrainian Cup.
 The honour of becoming Ukraine's first domestic champions went to SC Tavriya Simferopol from the Crimea, while FC Chornomorets Odesa claimed the cup in 1992.

-FC Shakhtar Donetsk, another force in the domestic game, are holders of the last-ever UEFA Cup.
+FC Shakhtar Donetsk, another force in the domestic game, were winners of the last-ever UEFA Cup in 2009.
 Other teams to have featured prominently in European competition include FC Dnipro Dnipropetrovsk, Chornomorets, FC CSKA Kyiv, Tavriya, FC Vorskla Poltava, FC Karpaty Lviv, FC Metalist Kharkiv, FC Kryvbas Kryvyi Rih, FC Nyva Vinnytsa and FC Metalurh Zaporizhya.

 Ukraine's national side made their debut in the finals of a major championship when they got to the last eight at the 2006 FIFA World Cup in Germany.
-The team have also come close to qualifying for four other final tournaments only to be denied in a play-off.
-One big date that is guaranteed on the international calendar is UEFA EURO 2012, as Ukraine will co-host the next UEFA European Championship final round together with Poland.
+The team also came close to qualifying for four other final tournaments only to be denied in a play-off, before participating in the 2012 UEFA European Championship on home soil.

-The FFU can also report progress on a grassroots level.
+The FFU can also report progress at grassroots level.
 The federation has a schools football development agreement with Ukraine's ministry for education and science, which was signed in 2001 with the aim of introducing football classes into secondary schools.
-The fact Ukraine finished second at the 2006 UEFA European Under-21 Championship, and then won the U19 Championship as hosts in 2009, suggests this collaboration is paying dividends already.
+The fact Ukraine finished second at the 2006 UEFA European Under-21 Championship, and then won the U19 Championship as hosts in 2009, suggests this collaboration is paying dividends.